kyma-project/kyma/docs/event-bus/02-01-event-bus.md

 1. The Kyma user defines a lambda or a service.
 2. The Kyma user creates a Subscription custom resource.
-3. **subscription-controller-knative** reads the new Subscription.
+3. **subscription-controller** reads the new Subscription.
-4. **subscription-controller-knative** reads the EventActivation CR to verify if it exists in the Namespace for a certain application.
+4. **subscription-controller** reads the EventActivation CR to verify if it exists in the Namespace for a certain application.
-5. **subscription-controller-knative** updates the Subscription resource accordingly with the activation status `true` or `false`.
+5. **subscription-controller** updates the Subscription resource accordingly with the activation status `true` or `false`.
 The Event Bus uses this status to allow or prohibit Event delivery.